Thursday, November 26, 2020

 Like a Rock

-Lately I've been into Bob Seger songs.
-After all, it stand to reason.
-We're both the same age.
+After all, it stands to reason because we are both the same age.

-There's a lot of singers I can relate to.
-On my YouTube channel my playlist is filled with some of my favorites.
-Some country...some rock, a heck of a lot of blues and of course the music from the 60s from not only Seger, but just about any artist who can take me away from it all for three minutes at a time.
+There are many singers I can relate to.
+Seger is special and his songs stand the test of time.
+My playlist is filled with a diverse group of artists : some country, some rock, a heck of a lot of blues, and, of course, the music from the 60s from not only Seger but just about any artist who can take me away from it all for three minutes at a time.

 George Jones could do it.
 Of course, he is gone now.

 I'm not sure I was ever a rock.
-If I ever was, I certainly have enough chips on my torso to prove, that if anything, I was a fragile one.
-I've certainly turned my share of pages and I know for a fact that I've been against the wind for a good portion of my life.
-Fortunately, I'm 75 now and no longer run anywhere, except maybe to first base if I ever get a hit on my 60-and-over Tucson Old Timers team.
+If I ever was, I certainly have enough chips on my torso to prove that, if anything, I was a fragile one.
+I've certainly turned my share of pages, and I know for a fact that I've been against the wind for a good portion of my life.
+Fortunately, I'm 79 now and no longer run anywhere, except maybe to first base if I ever get a hit on my 60-and-over Tucson Old Timers team.

 My teammates keep me grounded when they say: "You call that running!"